 Rann Utsav is celebrated from December to March.
 January is the best time recommended to visit and experience the desert festival.

 Kutch is well connected with all the major cities and states by road.
 Nearest railway station and airport is Bhuj.

 Stay In Rann of Kutch

-On my visit to Rann, I mostly stay at Toran Rann Resort which is just 100 meters away from Rann enterance.
+On my visit to Rann, I mostly stay at Toran Rann Resort which is just 100 meters away from Rann entrance.
 This resort also gives you the experience of beautiful early morning sunrise.
-From village like stay to authentic mouth smacking food and from beautiful decorated Bhonga to spectacular view there is everything for every one.
+From village like stay to authentic mouth smacking food and from beautiful decorated Bhonga to the spectacular view, there is everything for everyone.

 With such grand celebrations and gala events, the Greater Rann of Kutch, along with its tent city throws back to an unlimited enjoyment and galore.
 It delivers a unique experience of staying in sparkling White Sand and looking at the different facets of Indian art and culture, through historic places, regional products and folk performances.